ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/arduino_sketch.md

   Serial.println("Beginning motion detection");
 }
 ```

-First initializing the `Serial` interface so that we can write output over our USB connection. `Serial.begin(9600)` turns on the device's onboard serial interface with a baud rate of 9600 (which is low, but more than enough for writing output messages).
+First, initialize the `Serial` interface so that you can write output over our USB connection. `Serial.begin(9600)` turns on the device's onboard serial interface with a baud rate of 9600 (which is low, but more than enough for writing output messages).

-Next our Sketch has to tell the Arduino Core how each of our pins will be used, either as `INPUT` for reading voltage, or `OUTPUT` for setting voltage.
-Our motion sensor is the only pin we will be getting input from, the others we will be setting it.
+Next, the sketch tells Arduino core how each of the pins will be used, either as `INPUT` for reading voltage, or `OUTPUT` for setting voltage.
+The motion sensor is the only pin we will be getting input from, the others we will be setting it.

-Once that setup is done, we call our `ledOn()` helper function to turn on the board's LED, letting us know it's setup and ready to start detecting motion.
-Additionally we write a message to our USB serial connection with `Serial.println()` to say the same.
+Once setup is done, call the `ledOn()` helper function to turn on the board's LED, indicating it's setup and ready to start detecting motion.
+Additionally, write a message to the USB serial connection with `Serial.println()` to indicate the setup is complete.

 ### Loop

-Once your `setup()` function finishes, the Arduino Core softare will call your `loop()` function, and it will keep calling it over and over again, as fast as it can, which means many times per second.
+Once the `setup()` function finishes, the Arduino core software calls the `loop()` function, and it keeps calling it over and over again, as fast as it can, which means many times per second.
 Not only is this unnecessary most of the time, it'll also result in a much higher energy use which will drain a battery very quickly.

 ```arduino {linenos=table,linenostart=66}
 void loop() {